I’m never giving up Italian food. Ever.

 First thing you want to do is break open your turkey container and pull out the underneath moisture packet (is that what it’s called?).
 Use the container as your mixing bowl; no sense in dirtying more dishes.
 Get a fork or spoon and break up the meat a bit so it’s more malleable.

-Add a half a teaspoon of salt, a half a teaspoon of pepper (more can always be added later), a full two tablespoons of olive oil, a full two tablespoons of fennel seed, crack one egg per container of ground turkey, two heaping tablespoons (or three level tablespoons) of sour cream.
+Add a half a teaspoon of salt (more can always be added later), a full two tablespoons of fennel seed, a full two tablespoons of olive oil, crack one egg per container of ground turkey, two heaping tablespoons (or three level tablespoons) of cream cheese.

 Please remember these measurements are for the one package of 16 oz ground turkey.
 If you have less or more please measure accordingly.

-Add your cheese.
-If shredded, three handfuls (or let’s be honest, who’s counting lol).
-Put as much as you’d like but remember, this brings a lot of flavor and moisture to the meatballs so you may want to be a bit more heavy-handed than you’d think.
+Add your cheese : three handfuls (or let’s be honest, who’s counting lol).
+Put as much or as little you’d like but remember, this brings a lot of flavor and moisture to the meatballs so you may want to be a bit more heavy-handed than you’d think.

 And stir again.
-You will notice (and absolutely want) a soupy kind of consistency.
+You will notice (and absolutely want) a soupy kind of consistency after you get all the cheese incorporated.
 This is good.

 Please note the different sized tins – use the middle tray.
 I have never used the one on the left; the extra large cupcake sized… But they should turn out fine and act as an entree size meatball.
 The minis become too dry… They gain back moisture from sauces or soups but, the middle sized tins really are the best for the flavor and consistency.